themiyakasun/E-Commerce-using-Java/readme.md

-how to setup the project
+how to setup the project: